Main Content Start

 Is it a problem if I am still undecided about my major after having completed my two-year degree?

-How do I determine what classes I take at NWACC will transfer?
+How do I determine whether the classes I take at NWACC will transfer?

-How long will it take me to finish my bachelor's degree after I transfer?
+How long will it take for me to finish my bachelor's degree after I transfer?